syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/file-manager/file-system-provider.md

 ```

-Google Drive file system provider use the [Google Drive APIs](https://developers.google.com/drive/api/v3/reference/) to read the file in the file system and uses the [OAuth 2.0](https://developers.google.com/identity/protocols/oauth2) protocol for authentication and authorization.
+Google Drive file system provider uses the [Google Drive APIs](https://developers.google.com/drive/api/v3/reference/) to read the file in the file system and uses the [OAuth 2.0](https://developers.google.com/identity/protocols/oauth2) protocol for authentication and authorization.
 To authenticate from the client end, obtain OAuth 2.0 client credentials from the `Google API Console`.
-To learn more about generating the client credentials from the from Google API Console, refer to this [link](https://developers.google.com/identity/protocols/oauth2/javascript-implicit-flow).
+To learn more about generating the client credentials from the Google API Console, refer to this [link](https://developers.google.com/identity/protocols/oauth2/javascript-implicit-flow).

 After generating the client secret data, copy the JSON data to the following specified JSON files in the cloned location.